projectara/greybus-spec/source/special.rst

 request is sent after the Interface's |unipro| link has been established.
 The size and data values describe a structured block of additional information known by the SVC about the discovered Interface (such as the vendor and product ID).
-The format of this data is TBD.

 ..
 XXX SVC Protocol connections must have E2EFC enabled and CSD and
 ..
 XXX CSV disabled to ensure these messages are delivered reliably